 Caught in the political 'bs' that is the record biz, the group found themselves the next year without a deal, but carried on touring across North America throughout '86.
 In 1987 MCA released ANTHOLOGY, available only in the US.
 CBS Records acquired the rights to the Solid Gold catalogue the next year and issued GREATEST HITS in Canada, which incidentally contains the entire TURN IT LOUD repetoire minus one track, but is void of anything from HEAD OVER HEELS due to MCA owning the rights.

-Following the band's demise, Mills left to pursue a solo career.
-She formed Plain Jane in '87, and then The Unsung Heroes, releasing her debut solo album NEVER LOOK BACK in 1991.
-Aubin joined The Edge, then the reformed Headpins with MacLeod (after his new short lived project Prisoner), and new singer Chrissy Steele.
-The first stage of this incarnation also featured a return by Frennette, until Aubin replaced him.
-The band continued on for awhile while writing some new material aboard MacLeod's Grand Marnier boat with Holly Woods, and Mike Reno and Scott Smith of Loverboy.
+Mills left to pursue a solo career, and formed Plain Jane in '87, and then The Unsung Heroes, releasing her debut solo album NEVER LOOK BACK in 1991.
+Aubin joined The Edge, then the reformed Headpins with MacLeod (after his new short lived project Prisoner), new singer Chrissy Steele, Danny Latham on bass, and Matt Carratollo on keys.
+The first stage of this incarnation also featured a return by Matt Frennette while Loverboy was on hiatus, until Aubin replaced him.
+The band continued on for awhile while MacLeod and Steele wrote material on his Grand Marnier with Steele and some friends, including Holly Woods, Tim Feehan, and Mike Reno and Scott Smith of Loverboy.

-They settled their differences with MCA, but Macleod was diagnosed with cancer before the record was finished.
-Label execs decided it should be released as Steele's debut solo project instead.
-MAGNET TO STEELE hit the stores in the summer of '91.
+Differences with MCA were settled, but Macleod was diagnosed with cancer before the record was finished.
+Label execs decided it should be released as Steele's debut solo project instead, and MAGNET TO STEELE hit the stores in the summer of '91.

 TURN IT LOUD was re-released in late 2000 and the band was thrilled to announce the addition of new axeman Tony Dellacroce the next summer.
 Originally from Ontario, he'd recorded with Doucette and toured with the likes of Lee Aaron, Savoy Brown, Buddy Guy, Alannah Myles, Jeff Healey, Powder Blues Band and Long John Baldry, gaining a reputation along the way across country as one of Canada's brightest young stars.
 Along with Alfie Galpin (who'd played with Mills in Plain Jane and also ex of Long Train, Guy Jones Band, and The Edge) on guitars and keyboards, their slick, aggressive style melded with the 'Pins sheer on-stage energy.